IlPalazz/read4share/README.md

 ### Example of operation

 - A user (the *seller*) wants to sell a book that he owns; the web app will allow him to create a new advertisement and to insert all the book's info (title, authors, ISBN, etc...).
--  Another user (the *buyer*) has seen a book advertisement and he would like to buy it; the web platform will allow him to contact the buyer and it will help him to make a purchase proposal for the book.
+-  Another user (the *buyer*) has seen a book advertisement and he would like to buy it; the web platform will allow him to contact the buyer through a chat panel.

 ### Build instructions

 1. Clone the repository with either [HTTPS](https://gitlab.com/IlPalazz/read4share.git) or [SSH](git@gitlab.com:IlPalazz/read4share.git)
 2. Open the terminal and navigate to the project directory (or open it with an IDE)
-3. Run the `./gradlew build` command to build the project
+3. Run the `./gradlew build` command inside the "read4share" folder to build the backend project
+3. Run the `ng serve` command inside the "read4share-frontend" folder to build the frontend project

 ## Backlog